 Pain d’épices is particularly famous in the three French towns of Reims, Dijon (see more in my article), and Gertwiller in Alsace.

 Each town has their own emblematic creators of French gingerbread which continue today: Fossier in Reims, Mulot & Petitjean in Dijon, and Fortwenger and Lips in Gerwiller.
-Each make slight variations depending on type of honey (mainly acacia but in Alsace it's popular to use chestnut honey (miel châtaignier) and must contain at least 50% honey in order to be considered pain d'épices.
+Each make slight variations depending on type of honey - using mainly acacia but in Alsace it's popular to use chestnut honey (miel châtaignier).
+Gingerbread must contain at least 50% honey in order to be considered pain d'épices.
 If it mentions that it's 'pur miel' then there is only honey and no other sugar.

-Pain d'épices Spice Mix
+Pain d'épices - French Gingerbread Spice Mix

-How to Make it
+How to Make your Own Gingerbread

 Pain d'épices is very quick to make.
+See the printable recipe card below.

-- Preheat the oven to 180°C (160°C fan) and generously butter a loaf tin.
+- Preheat the oven to 180°C (160°C fan/360°F) and generously butter a loaf tin.

 - Gradually stir the warmed honey and melted butter mix into the flour until all blended together.
 It's so easy, I don't even use a mixer.
 The batter will be quite liquid.